HorizenOfficial/nodetracker/README.md

   See the [Installation Guide](https://zencash.atlassian.net/wiki/spaces/ZEN/pages/7537322/Installation) for detailed configuration steps.

-## Version 0.3.x
+## Version 0.4.0

-Version 0.3+ is required for Super Nodes.
+Version 0.4.0 or higher is required for Secure Nodes.
 A selection is made during the setup for the type of node.

-Along with some additional logging and formatting, this version also replaces the bitcoin-core and zcash node modules with a stdrpc module for communication with zend.
+Version 0.3.1 or higher is required for Super Nodes temporarily.
+Watch for notices on enforcement.

 This version will check the zen configuration file to see if it is running on [testnet](https://securenodes.testnet.zensystem.io/) during the setup process.
 There is no longer a need to edit the init.json file.

   #### 0.3.1
     - added zen.conf requirements for externalip and port.
     - fixed maintaining nodeid on setup rerun
+  #### 0.4.0
+    - Remove socket reinit on reconnect
+    - Add drop socket and connect on server request
+    - Include region in move home
+    - Remove tls peers on stats
+    - Add tls peers on server request
+    - Add stat acknowledgment timeout to reset socket
+    - Add multiple zaddr check to use highest balance